AllureOfTheStars/Allure/PLAYING.md

 numerical keypad may not work correctly depending on the versions of curses, terminfo and terminal emulators.
 Vi keys should work regardless.)

-Below are the basic default keys form common commands.
+Below are the basic default keys for common commands.

                key    command
                <      ascend a level